Zarasim/building-damage-assessment/README.md

 # License

-This project is licensed under the MIT License - see the[LICENSE.md](LICENSE.md) file for details.
+This project is licensed under the MIT License.